 Documentation reviewed indicates that there is a potential for significant residual contamination outside the covered period.
-There are indications that two facilities may have been involved with this work, the first being a 20' x 20' lab located at 113 Astor Street and the second being a refining facility at 439 Delancy Street.
-The Astor Street location was reportedly demolished prior to 1990 and the facility at the Delancy Street location no longer exists.
+The facility involved with this work was a 20' x 20' lab located at 113 Astor Street.
+The Astor Street location was reportedly demolished prior to 1990.

-Sources of information reviewed during this evaluation included the DOE ES&H Website along with documentation provided by the DOE ES&H Group consisting of written communications by or for the DOE.
-Reference: 1) Memorandum/Checklist; Mackenzie to File; Elimination of Englehard, Ind.
-From the FUSRAP Program; June 28, 1990, 2) ORAU Letter; Berger to Wagoner (DOE); Subject: Visit to Potential Sites in Newark and Linden, New Jersey; February 12, 1990
+- DOE Office of Health, Safety and Security Website - Memorandum/Checklist; Mackenzie to File; Elimination of Englehard, Ind.
+From the FUSRAP Program; June 28, 1990 - ORAU Letter; Berger to Wagoner (DOE); Subject: Visit to Potential Sites in Newark and Linden, New Jersey; February 12, 1990